kristenvonbecker/scrapy_project/README.md

 [exploratorium.edu](https://www.exploratorium.edu), the official webpage of the Exploratorium.
 This project is Part 1 of [Explorer AI](https://github.com/kristenvonbecker/Explorer_AI).

-The spiders `exhibits.py` and `galleries.py` defined in `exploratorium/spiders/`, scrape the following data from the landing pages for the museum's [exhibits](https://www.exploratorium.edu/exhibits/all) and [galleries](https://www.exploratorium.edu/visit/galleries), respectively.
+The spiders `exhibits.py` and `galleries.py` defined in `exploratorium/spiders/`, scrape the following raw text data from the landing pages for the museum's [exhibits](https://www.exploratorium.edu/exhibits/all) and [galleries](https://www.exploratorium.edu/visit/galleries), respectively.

   - Each item in the exhibit-level data (i.e. each exhibit) has the following fields: